auri-the-jelly/SaveHaven/README.md

 #### Currently
 --------------
-Emulator support
+Steam support

 #### Planned
 ------------
-Steam, GOG and Legendary and Wine EGS support
+GOG and Legendary and Wine EGS support

 Game by game support for save file location instead of uploading the whole prefix using PCGamingWiki

+Emulator support

 #### Barely functional
 ----------------------